-During the year, beside physical arrangement all Board and Committees' meeting have also been convened through remote access via video link.
+For 2023 and onwards, beside physical arrangement, all Board and Committees' meeting have also been convened through remote access via video link.

 DISCLOSURE FOR NON-EXECUTIVE DIRECTORS

 No Executive of the Company is serving as Non-Executive director in any other company in Pakistan and/or outside Pakistan.
 However, the CEO of the Company is a Non-Executive director in Jubilee Kyrgyztan Insurance Company -JKIC by virtue of investments of the Company in JKIC.